 www.milk.org

-As I’ve shared in a previous Canadian Chronicles story, I grew up on my parents’ family farm in Southern Ontario, where I helped with daily farm chores throughout my younger years.
-Milk was a staple at our family table.
-Each week, we’d drive over to our neighbor’s dairy farm to pick up a couple of containers of milk.
-Looking back, I’m pretty sure that wasn’t exactly legal.
+As I mentioned in a previous Canadian Chronicles story, I grew up on my parents’ hog and cash crop farm in Southern Ontario—and during the summers, I worked for the Cocchios, a local family dairy farm.
+Milk was a staple at our family table, served at every meal.
+Each Saturday, we’d head over to our neighbor’s dairy farm to pick up a couple of containers of fresh milk from their cooling tank.
+Looking back now, I’m not entirely sure that was legal—but it sure tasted better than anything from the store… so creamy : )

-What stuck with me wasn’t just how it looked—it was how it made you feel.
+What strikes me now is not just how it looked—it’s how it made me feel.
 The mark connected you to the people behind it: the farmers, the routines, the trust.
 It didn’t need to work hard to get your attention.
 It just belonged—and that’s what made it powerful.

 Looking back, I realize how much that logo shaped the way I think about design.
-Good branding doesn’t need to shout.
+Good branding doesn’t need to be loud.
 It just needs to feel real—and speak with purpose.

 When I was in high school, I got a job as a farmhand on a local dairy farm.
 The family who hired me were Italian Canadians, all living together in a big farmhouse—father, mother, son, aunt, and nonna (grandmother).
 My days were filled with learning every part of running a farm—milking cows, feeding and caring for cattle, heifers, calves, and chickens, planting and harvesting crops, mowing hay in a sweltering barn, and even getting hands-on with butchering: cutting and curing meat and making Capicola and Salsiccia.